From Tri-State Normal College to Trine University

 2003—Forman Hall addition completed providing space for the Office of Finance and Centennial Station (new coffee house).

-2004—Tri-State attains an NCAA Div.
-III provisional membership and becomes a full member of the MIAA;
+2004—Tri-State attains an NCAA Division III provisional membership and becomes a full member of the MIAA.

 2007—Ground breaks for the renovation of Shive Field and the addition of a football support building, fieldhouse with 200-meter indoor track, and improved parking, curbing, and restrooms for Thunder Sports Park.